-Chinese eggplant recipe is popular as Sichuan eggplant or Szechuan eggplant.
+Chinese eggplant recipes are as popular as Sichuan eggplant or Szechuan eggplant.
 This is a quick vegan recipe with Asian flavors.

-This spicy Chinese eggplant with Sichuan peppers is too delicious yet one of the quickest dish to add for your dinner or lunch menu.
+This spicy Chinese eggplant with Sichuan peppers is too delicious yet one of the quickest dishes to add to your dinner or lunch menu.
 This is vegan and gluten-free also.
 This is my go-to vegan recipe for lazy days or nights.
 Check out my other lazy vegan recipes here.

-In this eggplant recipe, the eggplants (preferably Chinese eggplants) are cooked in a spicy Sichuan sauce with strong flavor of Szechuan peppercorns or Sichuan peppercorns, garlic, along with other Asian flavored sauces.
-Alternatively you can make this Chinese eggplant recipe in chili garlic sauce as well.
+In this eggplant recipe, eggplants (preferably Chinese eggplants) are cooked in a spicy Sichuan sauce with a strong flavor of Szechuan peppercorns or Sichuan peppercorns, garlic, and other Asian-flavored sauces.
+Alternatively, you can make this Chinese eggplant recipe in chili garlic sauce as well.

 What is Szechuan Peppercorn?

-Szechuan peppercorn also popular as Sichuan peppercorns are a kind of fragrant spice produced from the husks of seeds of two species of prickly ash shrub xanthoxylum.
+Szechuan peppercorns, also popular as Sichuan peppercorns, are a kind of fragrant spice produced from the husks of seeds of two species of prickly ash shrub xanthoxylum.
 Sichuan peppercorns are used whole or ground.
 This is one of the main ingredients in many recipes of Sichuan cuisine (Chinese).
-However, Sichuan pepper is not as hot as black peppers but it has a mouth tingling taste enhances the flavor.
+However, Sichuan pepper is not as hot as black peppers but it has a mouth-tingling taste that enhances the flavor.

-Fact - Sichuan peppercorns are not really peppercorns since they don't belong to the same family as black peppers.
-If you taste a Sichuan peppercorn, first it tastes mildly bitter followed by numbing heat and then tangy.
-So it absolutely enhances the flavor in the dish.
+Fact - Sichuan peppercorns are not peppercorns since they don't belong to the same family as black peppers.
+If you taste a Sichuan peppercorn, first it doesn't taste very pleasant followed by numbing heat and then tangy.
+So it enhances the flavor in the dish.
 (Source)

 Substitute for Szechuan peppercorns -

-Here you can add black peppers substituting the Szechuan peppercorns but reduce the quantity of black peppers since it's more spicy than Sichuan peppers.
+Here, you can add black peppers instead of Szechuan peppercorns but reduce the number of black peppers since they're spicier than Sichuan peppers.

-Which eggplant to use for this Sichuan Chinese eggplant?
+Which eggplant should be used for this Sichuan Chinese eggplant?

-Best is to use the long Chinese eggplants.
-If you don't have that you can also use the large fatty eggplants since that also has lesser seeds.
-More seeds makes the eggplant taste bitter.
-Learn more about taste of eggplants here.
+The best is to use long Chinese eggplants.
+If you don't have that, you can also use large fatty eggplants since they have fewer seeds.
+More seeds make the eggplant taste bitter.
+Learn more about the taste of eggplants here.

-When I make this Chinese eggplant with large eggplants, I cut it in a way that I don't use the spongy center part.
-Make pieces with skin only while prepping them.
+When I make this Chinese eggplant with large eggplants, I cut them so that I don't use the spongy center part.
+I make pieces with skin only while prepping them.

 - It's flavorful, delicious